Lagat aims to honour murdered Tirop in New York

 New York on her mind

-Lagat expects a strong challenge on Sunday, with debutant Helen Obiri, defending champion Jepchirchir and Emily Sisson among the entrants.
+Lagat expects a strong challenge on Sunday, with debutant Hellen Obiri, defending champion Jepchirchir and Emily Sisson among the entrants.

 She has her eye on fellow Kenyan Obiri, a two-time world champion and double Olympic 5,000m silver medallist.